 Getting to Canmore and Transportation

 Canmore is situated 100km (65 miles) west of Calgary on the Trans-Canada Highway.
-It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20km west) and points further west.
 Calgary International Airport is well connected to major cities throughout North America and Europe.
-Once in Canmore we will supply all transport needed for the trip.
+Once in Canmore, we will supply all the transport needed for the trip.

 Equipment and Clothing